 The starting position is shown below.
-Your toes can be either straight forward or slightly out with your feet directly underneath your shoulders and your toes tracking over your feet.
-You will need to keep twisting out in order to keep this good position and prevent your knees from coming in.
+Toes can be either straight forward or slightly out with feet directly underneath shoulders and toes tracking over feet.
+You will need to keep twisting out in order to keep this good position and prevent knees from coming in.

 You can now drop down into the bottom position of the overhead squat.
 In the picture below, I have gone to the standard of hip crease below the top of the knee.
 If I was to improve this position below, my torso would be more towards vertical.
 Not many can reach this position, however many of the elite Olympic lifters are able to get into this position without too much trouble.
 Adding some weight can also help to get into this position better.

-When standing up, keep driving through the keels, pushing the ground apart and also pulling the bar apart to keep it even.
+When standing up, keep driving through the keels as if pushing the ground and pulling the bar apart to keep it even.
 Continue looking forward for balance.